huzongxiang/MatDGL/README.md

 # CrystalNet
-GrystalNet is a neural network package that allows researchers to train custom models for crystal modeling tasks.
+CrystalNet is a neural network package that allows researchers to train custom models for crystal modeling tasks.
 It aims to accelerate the research and application of material science.

 ## Table of Contents